wyne-ybanez/personal-portfolio-master/TESTING.md

 2. Check if the form would submit with user inputs
 3. Check if certain inputs are required (Choose one not to input: first name/ email/ comment)

 (i) Bug discovered where the form would submit but it would not validate the user's inputs.
-It would just automatically send the user to 'thankyou.html' and ignore the `require` code in the form.
+It would just automatically send the user to 'thankyou.html' and ignore the `required` code in the html file.

+(ii) Error 405 Bug discovered when testing the website's contact form on github [pages.](assets/tests/405error.png)

 ### Contact Form Debug

+(i)

-- Debugged using `action="thankyou.html"` and `method="post"`.
-These elements were added to the form tag
+- Debugged using `action="thankyou.html"` and `method="POST"` or `method="GET`.
+These elements were added to the form tag.
 - Debug solution found in a forum.
-Here is the [link](https://www.sitepoint.com/community/t/turn-form-button-into-hyperlink/16244/7)
+Here is the [link.](https://www.sitepoint.com/community/t/turn-form-button-into-hyperlink/16244/7)

+(ii)

+- Cannot yet Debug this issue.
+I have not yet acquired the necessary skills to resolve it.
+This conclusion was reached after researching for a solution extensively.
+Here is the [explanation.](https://stackoverflow.com/questions/37761926/does-github-pages-allow-http-post-method)

 ## Website Testing:

 ### Hero Section